breezy-codes/breezy-codes.github.io/content/about-me/capstone.md

 ## Capstone B

 In **Capstone B**, I am focusing on more technical contributions, delving deeper into the SplashKit core.
 I am also continuing to oversee work on tutorials and the expansion of usage examples.
-In addition, I am working on developing maths tutorials for [The Programmer's Field Guide](https://github.com/splashkit/the-programmers-field-guide), aimed at providing essential mathematical concepts for programmers.
+In addition, I am working on the creation of the Beyond Splashkit project, where we take programming outside of the concepts in Splashkit and into the real world.

 For more information, visit: